Outlander S3 Epi3 – All Debts Paid

 H: One of the bright spots of this episodes is when Bree is in the scenes.
 I particularly love the high school graduation when she looks back at her parents.

-H: Jamie with John Grey eating a pheasant is the first time where we see Jamie somewhat relaxed and it brought me to tears when he gave his cell mates the account of the meal.
+H: Jamie with John Grey eating a pheasant is the first time where we see him somewhat relaxed.
+It brought me to tears when he gave his cell mates the account of the meal.

 Vin de Bourgogne.